Main image of the Nextas Zero-Point Clamping Plate

 Compatibility with Self-Centering Vise: Over 90% Setup Time Cut

-A key advantage of the manual zero point plate is its perfect compatibility with self-centering vises, which reduces workpiece setup time by over 90%.
+A key advantage of the manual zero-point plate is its perfect compatibility with self-centering vises, which reduces workpiece setup time by over 90%.
 Traditional setups need repeated manual alignment, which is time-consuming and error-prone, harming part quality.
 When paired with a self-centering vise, the plate uses pre-set zero references and auto-centering, letting operators fix workpieces in seconds.
 This is vital for high-mix, low-volume production with frequent job changes, as it increases machine utilization and output while maintaining precision.

-Zero Point Clamping Plate 2
+Zero-Point Clamping Plate 2

-Zero Point Clamping Plate 3
+Zero-Point Clamping Plate 3

 Versatile for Vertical/Horizontal MCs & 3/4/5-Axis Systems

-The manual zero point plate is highly versatile, fitting vertical/horizontal machining centers (VMCs/HMCs) and 3-axis, 4-axis, 5-axis CNC systems.
+The manual zero-point plate is highly versatile, fitting vertical/horizontal machining centers (VMCs/HMCs) and 3-axis, 4-axis, 5-axis CNC systems.
 In vertical machining, it stabilizes workpieces for milling, drilling, and tapping.
 In horizontal setups, it uses gravity to support longer/heavier workpieces.
 For complex 4/5-axis tasks like contouring, its precise alignment ensures quality.
 It serves industries like automotive, aerospace, and medical device manufacturing, eliminating the need for multiple specialized tools, reducing costs, and simplifying inventory management.

 Horizontal Machining Centers (HMCs)